 The Space Debris Office has developed and maintains several engineering tools for space debris analyses.

 Engineering tools to support space debris analyses are provided by the Space Debris Office.
 These tools, which are available as ready-to-use, self-standing and self-installing software products, include:

 - MASTER (Meteoroid and Space Debris Terrestrial Environment ) model for the prediction of debris and meteoroid particle fluxes

 - PROOF (Program for Radar and Optical Observation Forecasts) tool for planning and simulation of radar and optical observations on ground or in space

 - DRAMA (Debris Risk Assessment and Mitigation Analysis) for the verification of the compliance of space missions with mitigation guidelines

 These tools are used by industry and academia worldwide.

 Global cooperation and information exchange

 Since 1984, ESA has organised or co-sponsored numerous international conferences dealing with space debris.
-These include the quadrennial series of European Conferences on Space Debris, COSPAR Conferences (Committee on Space Research), IAC Congresses (International Astronautical Congress) and IAASS Conferences (Internal Association for the Advancement of Space Safety).
+These include the quadrennial series of European Conferences on Space Debris, Committee on Space Research (COSPAR) conferences, International Astronautical Congresses (IAC) and International Association for the Advancement of Space Safety (IAASS) conferences.

 64293 Darmstadt, Germany